jnozzi/cocoadev.com/SiteContent/General/ElevatingTextInATableView.markdown

 ----

-It looks like you're returning an [[NSAttributedString]] for your objectValue method.
-There is a [[NSBaselineOffsetAttributeName]] which you can use to adjust the vertical positioning of your text.
+It looks like you're returning an General/NSAttributedString for your objectValue method.
+There is a General/NSBaselineOffsetAttributeName which you can use to adjust the vertical positioning of your text.

 ----